In Conversation:

 CLIMBING

-With childhood spent partly on the border of France and Switzerland at a chalet in the village of Vallorcine, an offbeat centre for hiking, skiing, swimming, and climbing, much of Paul’s work reflects the inspirations and influences of his environment, and of outdoor sports.
+With childhood spent partly near Chamonix, an offbeat centre for hiking, skiing, swimming, and climbing, much of Paul’s work reflects the inspirations and influences of his environment, and of outdoor sports.

 Speaking about what inspires him, Paul told me how he tries to introduce nature and naturally occurring phenomena in the textures, colours, shapes and forms he uses.

 “I’ve always been inspired by architecture, although somewhat have let go of this.
-I used to be into the brutalist movement – now, I definitely have a structural aspect to my work - it’s structure, and it’s organic.
+I used to be into the brutalist movement – now, I definitely have a structural aspect to my work - its structure, and it’s organic.
 I like repetition and order; when climbing, I’m drawn to the textures of rocks and the colours of the sand around me… things you wouldn’t expect – or maybe you would – but it’s nice to see them exist, in a way.
-I really enjoy the natural environment that adapts to us humans.
-The nonhuman is something we can take from – and that I do – and infuse that with my idea of elegance and poise.
-I take out everything that's too opulent, instead focusing on aspects that have a bigger impact.
-That’s how I feel I’ve reached elegance in pieces.”
+I really enjoy the natural environment; the nonhuman is something we can learn from.

 WORKING AT THE STUDIO

 “My perfect day is pretty simple.
-It’s a morning coffee (flat white, specifically); a few hours of climbing, something creative – not necessarily working on a project at the studio, but generally just developing new ideas… then a coffee break with friends and a good dinner.
+It’s a morning coffee (flat white, specifically); a few hours of climbing, something creative – not necessarily working on a project at the studio, but generally just developing new ideas… then a coffee break with friends, lunch, and a good dinner.
 That’s it.”

 Paul’s studio in Brussels is a small, vibrant space that he shares with eight other creatives.
 A sheer curtain separates his corner from the rest.
 The walls are lined with tools and tapes, and every surface is covered in offcuts, silver wire, and silver pieces.
 His latest addition is a large counter that, for now, serves to present jewelry to clients but that will otherwise function as a cutting table for future developments in his creative direction.
 Beyond his corner, costume design, shoemaking, food design, photography, and illustration take life.